Juniper/healthbot-rules/juniper_official/Solutions/RPM-probes/README.md

 [SLA](udf/sla.py)

-## Behaviour if the probe goes offline
+## Behaviour if the probe goes offline (RED vs GREY)

 If the probe goes offline, instead of a RED alarm, the probe will turn grey.
-The issue occurs when it comes back online.
-The time offline is not considered in the calculation and this could mislead the operator.

-The way to change this behaviour is by tweaking the data-if-missing parameter for both `probes_sent` and `probe_response` fields.

-You need to set the data-if-missing as per below:

-- probes_sent: 5
-- probe_response: 0

-The above will ensure that the calculation of the SLA for the probe that went offline is not misleading.
+One way to avoid the scenario above is by configuring the OpenConfig subscription to the probes via the management address (fxp0).
+Of course this assumes that you have both an inline path and out-of-band path to the probe.

+However, the probe will still turn grey when it is completely offline (both inline and out-of-band paths).

+Check out the suggested traffic flow for the probes here: [Traffic Flow](pictures/6.Topology_traffic_flow.png)

 # Playbook and rule files